greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

 * hard nproc 131072
 ```

-For Red Hat Enterprise Linux \(RHEL\) and CentOS systems, parameter values in the `/etc/security/limits.d/90-nproc.conf` file \(RHEL/CentOS 6\) or `/etc/security/limits.d/20-nproc.conf` file \(RHEL/CentOS 7\) override the values in the `limits.conf` file.
+For Red Hat Enterprise Linux \(RHEL\) systems, parameter values in the `/etc/security/limits.d/20-nproc.conf` file override the values in the `limits.conf` file.
 Ensure that any parameters in the override file are set to the required value.
 The Linux module `pam_limits` sets user limits by reading the values from the `limits.conf` file and then from the override file.
 For information about PAM and user limits, see the documentation on PAM and `pam_limits`.

 Run the `ulimit -u` command on each segment host to display the maximum number of processes that are available to each user.
 Validate that the return value is 131072.